DataBiosphere/azul/README.md

 make subscribe
 ```

-By default, the provisioning of that subscription is disabled (see
+By default, the creation of that subscription is enabled (see
-`AZUL_SUBSCRIBE_TO_DSS` in `environment`) but the shared deployments in
+`AZUL_SUBSCRIBE_TO_DSS` in `environment`).
+All shared deployments in
-`deployments/` have it enabled.
-If you want to subscribe your personal
+`deployments/` inherit that default.
+If you don't want a personal deployment to
-deployment to DSS you can set `AZUL_SUBSCRIBE_TO_DSS` or run
+subscribe to the configured DSS instance you should set `AZUL_SUBSCRIBE_TO_DSS`
-`scripts/subscribe.py` manually.
+to 0.
+Subscription requires credentials to a service account that has the
+required privileges to create another service account under which the
+subscription is then made.
+This indirection exists to faciliate shared
+deployments without having to share any one person's Google credentials.
+The
+indexer service account must belong to a GCP project that is whitelisted in the
+DSS instance to which the indexer is subscribed to.
+The credentials of the
+indexer service account are stored in Amazon Secrets Manager.

 ### 2.5.
 Reindexing